kushcheva/EPAM_DevOps_Autumn-2022_Hometasks/Task_LinuxBash/README.md

 5. What time did site get the most requests?
 6. What search bots have accessed the site?
 (UA + IP)

 To resolve this task I used commands CUT, SORT, UNIQ.
 Script started with full path to log file as a parametr.
+It works with used files apache_logs.txt and example_log.log

 ```
 The most requests were from IP/n